zac7777/Entropy/Entropy/Classes/Duellist.md

 - *Equal eyes:* if you receive an increase to your spell's minimums from anything but this ability you additionally receive that much of an decrease to your accuracy multiplied by 5, if you receive a decrease to your accuracy from anything but this ability you additionally increase your spell's minimums by that amount divided by 5
 - *Arcane weaponry:* you may use martial weapons as spellcasting conduits, spells cast through them gain an additional +1 to their minimum roll, but have -5m range

+#### Level 3:

+HP: Previous HP + Insight
+AP: 6 + Reasoning * 2

+*Item Bond:* upon unlocking level three choose a weapon or armour set, you permanently gain +5 proficiency with all items from that set
+###### Moves
+*Violent overture:* 1 AP, you gain an additional amount of AP equal to your Reasoning * 2, this effect lasts until the end of your turn.
+You may not spend AP in your next turn.
+This may only be activated once per turn, and only in your first turn

+*Draw:* 1 AP, swap any number of equipment from either hand to storage, or from storage to hand, this may only be activated up to twice per turn

+*Skilled Disarm:* 3 AP, target weapon an opposing creature that fails the avoidance roll within melee range has equipped is sent 5m away to the floor behind them

+Avoidance type: Insight
+Roll minimum: 4 + your weapon proficiency (on a currently equipped weapon)

 #gameInformation #class